General gardening topics

 Santolina chamaecyparissus (Cotton lavender)

-For those of you interested in adding the colour yellow to your garden but want to maintain a unique colour spread in an otherwise monochromatic green world the rest of the year, the Cotton Lavender plant is the perfect solution.
+For those interested in adding the colour yellow to your garden but want to maintain a unique colour spread in an otherwise monochromatic green world the rest of the year, the Cotton Lavender plant is the perfect solution.

 5. Azalea mollis Luteum – Sweet Pontica Azalea